 1. Purchase the sink first, fit to the dresser top measurements.
 Make sure to measure the true cabinet and not just the top piece of wood – this dresser had an overhang of more than 1 inch, so I measured inside of this to get a small enough sink.

-We bought a basic 16-inch model sink for this dresser.
-All the others were too big.
-We seriously considered a vessel sink, but with the new faucet would’ve cost about $250 instead of $100 (we’d already been using a new faucet).
+We bought the smallest, basic self-rimming sink that we could find for this dresser, similar to the one pictured above (affiliate link).
+Most of the models were too big.
+We seriously considered a vessel sink, but with the new faucet needed, it would’ve cost about $250 instead of under $100 (we’d already added a new faucet).

-2. Remove the top drawer, lay the template that came with the sink on the dresser top and trace around it with a Sharpie-like marker.
+2. Trace the sink hole.
+Remove the top drawer, lay the template that came with the sink on the dresser top and trace around it with a Sharpie-like marker.

 4. Lay the sink in the opening and breath a sigh of relief when the sink fits in the hole.